Photon condensation from thermal sources and the limits of heat engines

 Fig. \ref{fig:heatandefficiency}(b) shows the currents for the many-level thermal pump.
 In comparison to Fig.\ \ref{fig:heatandefficiency}(a) there are now energy flows from the hot to the cold bath below threshold.
 The cavity modes (working medium) interact with both reservoirs at threshold, so will not be in equilibrium with either separately.
 Thus there will be entropy generation in the heat exchanges, which will tend to increase (decrease) the critical $T_h$ ($T_c$) for condensation.
 Furthermore, due to these heat currents the efficiency is now zero at threshold, and increases smoothly with $T_h$.
 For large $T_h$ it approaches a limiting value corresponding to $\omega_0/\bar\omega_{h}$, since the emission from the condensate then dominates over the other dissipation channels.

 In conclusion, we have shown how photon condensation can be understood from the perspective of non-equilibrium thermodynamics.
-Condensation can occur not only when the dye is pumped directly, but also when the cavity modes are coupled to an external thermal source such as sunlight.
+Condensation can occur not only when a laser is used to excite the dye at high energies, creating fluorescence which populates the cavity modes, but also when those cavity modes are populated directly through their coupling to a thermal source.
 We have shown that the threshold temperatures for condensation are determined by the entropy balance in a heat-engine cycle, and correspond to those of a reversible (Carnot) three-level engine in the case of spectrally narrow baths.
-The threshold is increased for multimode thermal sources, but of the same order of magnitude.
-Our results open pathways to low-threshold or high-output condensation, which may find applications in coherent light emission and energy harvesting~\cite{rau_efficiency_2005,meyer_chemical_2009,busley_sunlight-pumped_2023,sark_luminescent_2008,smestad_thermodynamic_1990}.
-They may also prove useful as an experimental setting for studies of quantum thermodynamics, probing, for example, the impact of quantum coherence and correlations~\cite{vinjanampathy_quantum_2016} and thermodynamic uncertainty relations~\cite{horowitz_thermodynamic_2020,kalaee_violating_2021}.
+The threshold is larger for a multimode thermal source, but of the same order of magnitude.
+Our results show that condensation could be achieved using broadband sources, allowing the realization of optical heat engines which convert broadband to narrowband light.
+This may find applications in coherent light emission and energy harvesting~\cite{rau_efficiency_2005,meyer_chemical_2009,busley_sunlight-pumped_2023,van_sark_luminescent_2008,smestad_thermodynamic_1990}.
+It may also prove useful as an experimental setting for studies of quantum thermodynamics, probing, for example, the impact of quantum coherence and correlations~\cite{vinjanampathy_quantum_2016} and thermodynamic uncertainty relations~\cite{horowitz_thermodynamic_2020,kalaee_violating_2021}.

 Code and data supporting this article are openly available~\cite{data}.